 Obj V. 1.
 The people of the southwest are aware of the Region’s multi-faceted role and its dependency on their engagement.

-Outcome A (5 yrs): The people of the southwest generally understand that one of our roles is balancing many and often opposing uses with the long-term sustainability of the land.
+Outcome A (2027): The people of the southwest generally understand that one of our roles is balancing many and often opposing uses with the long-term sustainability of the land.